 One of the worst possibilities when moving out of a rental is receiving word that you won’t get your deposit back.
 The most common reason for that is the condition of the house or apartment.
 Take photos before officially handing the keys back to your landlord, and you’ll have proof of the rental’s condition when you left it.

 Once everything is moved out and the apartment has been thoroughly cleaned, take lots of digital photos of every wall in every room.
 Don’t forget the floors, ceilings and the HVAC filter.
 Photos of the kitchen appliances and other fixtures, such as the bathtub, are also a good idea.
-If possible, Apartment Therapy recommends getting your landlord to do a walk-through with you present, and then hand over the keys.
+If possible, Apartment Therapy recommends getting your to do a walk-through with you present, and then hand over the keys.

 Moving out can be a time of extremely mixed emotions.
 If you’re happy to move, you’re probably also dreadfully unhappy about sticking around long enough to put your present home in order.